What is Inventory Management? 8 Key Techniques + Types (2026 Guide)

 8. Dropshipping

-A method where the seller doesn’t keep inventory but transfers customer orders directly to a supplier.
+Dropshipping is a fulfillment method where the seller does not keep inventory in stock.
+Instead, customer orders are directly transferred to a supplier who ships the product

 Common Challenges in Inventory Management